 JPG to JPEG Conversion Explained

-Converting .JPG to .JPEG does not change the image format.
-Both extensions represent the exact same file type, created by the Joint Photographic Experts Group.
-The difference exists only because older MS-DOS and Windows systems restricted file extensions to three letters (.JPG), while Mac and Unix systems allowed four letters (.JPEG).
+Converting .JPG to .JPEG is not a true format conversion.
+Both extensions represent the exact same file format: the Joint Photographic Experts Group standard.
+The difference exists only because older MS-DOS and Windows systems had an 8.3 filename limit, forcing the extension to be shortened to .JPG, while Mac and Unix systems used .JPEG.

 Typical Tasks and Users